azreasoners/llm-al/readme.md

 ## Docker Setup

+From the `llm-al` directory, do the following.

-1. Build the Docker image:
+2. Build the Docker image:
    ```bash
    docker build -t llm-al .
    ```
-2. Then run a container:
+3. Then run a container:
    ```bash
    docker run -it llm-al
    ```